Greenwich, New South Wales: Education

 Greenwich Public School is a local primary school with two separate campuses located 1.5 kilometres apart.
 It was opened in 1876 as a provisional school, after repeated petitions from residents, and became a public school in 1880, with a new building and site in Mitchell Street in 1881.
 In 1909 the school moved to the site of the current infants school in Greenwich Road, and the primary school moved to Kingslangley Road in 1950.
 The children of former Prime Minister John Howard, attended the school.

 Transport

 Greenwich Point ferry wharf on the Parramatta River is served by Sydney Ferries Cockatoo Island ferry services between Circular Quay and Cockatoo Island.
 A second wharf on the Lane Cove River is served by peak-hour Captain Cook Cruises services.
-Busways bus route 265 from Greenwich Point runs to McMahons Point and Lane Cove.
+Busways bus route 265 from Lane Cove to North Sydney operates via Greenwich.
+There are also regular buses on the Pacific Highway.
 The closest train stations are at Wollstonecraft and St Leonards.